Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 Your intensive training in battle grants you unparalleled focus.

-**Precision**  When you make an attack, you can grant yourself **:d20-adv: Advantage**{ .d20 } on all your attacks until the start of your next turn.
+**Precision**{ .inl } When you make an attack, you can grant yourself **:d20-adv: Advantage**{ .d20 } on all your attacks until the start of your next turn.
 You also gain Temporary Hit Points equal to your Wisdom modifier + half your Fighter level (minimum 1).

-**Counter**  When a creature you can see hit or misses you with a Melee attack, you can take a **:rsc-r: Reaction**{ .rsc } to make a melee weapon attack or an Unarmed Strike against the creature.
+**Counter**{ .inl } When a creature you can see hit or misses you with a Melee attack, you can take a **:rsc-r: Reaction**{ .rsc } to make a melee weapon attack or an Unarmed Strike against the creature.

 You can use your Fighting Spirit feature a total of 4 times, expending one use each time you use either *Precision* or *Counter*.
 You regain 1 expended use at the end of a **:rest-short: Short Rest**, and all expended uses at the end of a **:rest-long: Long Rest**.